BahmanTahayori/nuts-ml/sphinx/source/tutorial/reading_samples.rst

 ===============

-**nuts-ml** does not have a specific class or data structure defining data samples buts many nuts nuts return ``tuples`` and expect indexable data structures such as ``tuples`` or ``lists`` as input.
+**nuts-ml** does not have a specific class or data structure defining data samples buts many nuts return ``tuples`` and expect indexable data structures such as ``tuples`` or ``lists`` as input.

-Here a toy example to demonstrate some basic operations before moving on to more advanced and better method.
+Here a toy example to demonstrate some basic operations before moving on to more advanced and better methods to read sample data.
 Given the file ``tests/data/and.csv`` that contains the truth table of the logical ``and`` operation

 .. code::